reduxframework/docs/docs/configuration/objects/section.md

 ## Section Helper Functions

-A number of helper functions have been baked into the Redux API to support modifying a section before it gets rendered.
+A number of helper functions are included in the Redux API to support modifying a section before it's rendered.
-These functions have specific use cases and are not often employed by the typical developer, but they are useful when needed.
+These functions have specific use cases and are seldom employed by the typical developer.
+They're useful when needed.

 ::: tip
 Execution order is important here.
-If you try to fetch a section before it has been called within your code, it will not exist.
-If you believe a section should exist, make sure you're not in an early loading hook when working with that section.
+Fetching a section before it's been called within your code will fail.
+If you believe a section should exist, ensure you're not in an early loading hook when working with that section.
 :::